-Paradigm® will present a multi-disciplinary program targeted at the trends and challenges facing today’s energy industry, at the 100th American Association of Exploration Geologists (AAPG) Annual Convention and Exhibition, in Houston, April 2-5.
+Paradigm® will present a multi-disciplinary program targeted at the trends and challenges facing today’s energy industry, at the 100th American Association of Petroleum Geologists (AAPG) Annual Convention and Exhibition, in Houston, April 2-5.
 The company will host a media event on Monday, April 3 at 2:45 pm CST, at the Paradigm booth, to unveil Paradigm 17®, its latest software suite.
 Conference attendees are also invited to join Paradigm at booth #1715 for live demonstrations featuring the latest innovations that help fuel global energy programs.Read More

 I use Google Photos as a means to automatically backup my phone and tablet pictures.
 I also upload photos from my non-Wi-Fi digital camera to Google Photos.
 I’m sure many of you do this as well.Read More

 Paradigm Subject Matter Expert, Dr. Bruno de Ribet will be previewing Paradigm 17 during a lunch and learn session and via Webinar on January 17 and 18.
 Paradigm 17 is Paradigm's latest comprehensive solution suite scheduled to be released in Q1 of 2017.
 This release is designed to improve asset team productivity and effectiveness, and enable superior decision-making by representing all available data in integrated workflows.